 Influences include jazz chords; minimalism’s interweaving; gamelan’s rhythms and microtonality; tonal languages; fractal, harmonic, and microscopic patterns; ecological datasets; anarchism; cultural traditions; intricate natural phenomena; smashing the gender binary; and all sorts of ruptures.
 They rarely practice.

-Naima is currently composing a piece exploring a work by Ursula Le Guin, commissioned by L.A. composer’s collective, Synchromy; and about to start a residency to compose a site-specific work for the Tilde New Music and Sound Art Festival, 2019.
-She’s also currently recording and mixing Leagues of Breaking Light and is excited to release it as a multi-media album in 2019.
+Naima is currently composing a solo cello work (mid 2019).
+They’re also recording and mixing Leagues of Breaking Light and they’re excited to release it as a multi-media album in late 2019.
 Watch this space!

 As well as their data-sonification work Leagues of Breaking Light, Naima has written music for short film; 2 full-length live circus shows (Women’s Circus, Melbourne); Orkeztra Glasso Bashalde (Melbourne community klezmer/balkan+ band); and professional chamber ensembles including Homophonic!
 (Aus), The Committee (NZ) and Synchromy (US).

 - Composition major for B. Mus.
 Queensland Conservatorium, Griffith University, Brisbane, Australia, 1997-1999 (not completed).

 - B. Sc. in Ecology and Conservation Biology (First Class Honours), Griffith University, Brisbane, Australia, 2001-2004.

 - Masters in Forest Science Melbourne University, Australia, 2009 (not completed).